themanyone/whisper_dictation/README.md

 There are many ways to start and stop `whisper-server`.
 There is `/etc/profile.d`, `~/.config/autostart` or launching it with a hotkey.
 The preferred method is to set up a user service or systemwide service.
 Users may save the following file as `$HOME/.config/systemd/user/whisper.service`

-Update: We added the --convert flag below.
-If whisper-server was compiled with ffmpeg, it needs --convert or no output will be generated.
+Update: We added the `--convert` flag to this service file.
+If `whisper-server` was compiled with ffmpeg, it needs --convert or no output will be generated.
 Logs will reporet "error: failed to ffmpeg decode".

 ```shell
 [Unit]